Pomeranian Breed Guide

 - Epilepsy: Unfortunately, Pomeranians are prone to epilepsy.
 For some dogs, epilepsy is a lifelong disease.
 When your dog has a seizure, it is important to make an appointment with your vet to figure out the cause, as the treatment for epilepsy is dependent on what is causing it.
 Signs your dog is having a seizure include collapsing, paddling his legs, and frenzied barking or whining.

-- Eye Problems: Pomeranians can suffer from a variety of eye problems including cataracts, dry eye, and tear duct issues.
-If you suspect something is wrong with your Pom’s eyes, take him to the vet, as some of these complications can cause blindness.
+- Eye Problems: Some Pomeranian eye problems include cataracts, dry eye, and tear duct issues.
+If you suspect your Pomeranian is having eye problems, take him to the vet because some of these complications can cause blindness.

 - Legg-Perthes Disease: Legg-Perthes Disease is very common in toy breeds.
 This disease occurs when blood flow to the head of the femur is decreased, and the head of the femur that connects to the pelvis starts to disintegrate.
 If your puppy has this disease, it will develop within 4-6 months of age.
 Signs your puppy has Legg-Perthes Disease include limping and atrophy of the leg.
 He will need surgery, and it is essential that you find an experienced vet.
 The vet will cut off the diseased femur, and the remaining scar tissue will act as a replacement.

 - Patellar Luxation: Patellar Luxation occurs when the kneecap is dislocated from its normal position in the groove of the thigh bone.
 The only time the kneecap is placed back into its normal position is when their leg is relaxed and lengthened.
 Dogs generally do not feel pain when the kneecap is not in position, but they do feel pain when the kneecap slips out of place, grinding on their thigh bone.
 Unfortunately, treatments for this condition are not extremely effective, and patellar luxation will cause your dog pain later in life.
-Separation Anxiety: Due to their love of human interaction, Pomeranians often suffer from separation anxiety.
+Separation Anxiety: Due to their love of human interaction, Pomeranian separation anxiety is common.
 Your Pomeranian may have separation anxiety if he barks endlessly, chews on furniture, or tries to escape once you leave.

 National Breed Website: American Pomeranian Club